drchiodo/hassio_youtube_sensor/README.md

 # YouTube Sensor for Home Assistant

 A custom sensor for Home Assistant that monitors YouTube channels and provides information about the latest videos, including livestreams and YouTube Shorts.
+Features a modern **graphical configuration interface** for easy setup!

 ## 🚀 Features

+- **🖥️ Graphical Configuration**: Easy setup through Home Assistant's UI (no more YAML editing!)
-- **Video monitoring**: Track the latest video published on a YouTube channel
+- **📺 Video monitoring**: Track the latest video published on a YouTube channel
-- **Livestream detection**: Detect when a channel is live or when a video is a stream
+- **🔴 Livestream detection**: Detect when a channel is live or when a video is a stream
-- **YouTube Shorts support**: Automatically identify Short videos with option to include/exclude them
+- **🎬 YouTube Shorts support**: Automatically identify Short videos with option to include/exclude them
-- **Flexible filtering**: Choose whether to include or exclude YouTube Shorts from monitoring
+- **⚙️ Flexible filtering**: Choose whether to include or exclude YouTube Shorts from monitoring
-- **Complete metadata**: Views, stars, publication date, thumbnails
+- **📊 Complete metadata**: Views, stars, publication date, thumbnails
-- **Automatic updates**: Self-updating while respecting YouTube's limits
+- **🔄 Automatic updates**: Self-updating while respecting YouTube's limits
+- **🔧 Migration support**: Automatically imports existing YAML configurations

 ## 📋 Requirements